VAT Registration & Compliance in Saudi Arabia

 What is this right?

-- Mandatory registration: Businesses with annual taxable supplies exceeding SAR 375,000 must register for VAT.
+- Mandatory registration: Businesses with annual taxable supplies exceeding SAR 375,000 must register for VAT with ZATCA.

 - Voluntary registration: Businesses with supplies between SAR 187,500 and SAR 375,000 can register voluntarily.

-- Exempt supplies: Certain items are exempt or zero-rated, including some financial services, residential property rentals, and exports.
+- Exempt supplies: Certain items are exempt or zero-rated, including some financial services, residential property rentals, exports, and qualifying healthcare and education services.

-- Filing: VAT returns are typically filed monthly (for businesses with annual supplies over SAR 40 million) or quarterly.
+- Filing: VAT returns are filed monthly (for businesses with annual supplies over SAR 40 million) or quarterly for smaller businesses.

 When does it apply?